robertruse/pluralsight-login/README.md

 # Pluralsight Login Page
-This practice project was created to learn HTML and CSS.
+In this project I created a clone of the Pluralsight login page with HTML5 and CSS3 including Flexbox and media queries for responsiveness.

 ## Technologies
 * HTML